MrXhh/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 In addition to the view model, some apps use a binding model or input model to pass data between the Razor Pages page model class and the browser.

-Consider the following `StudentVM` view model:
+Create ViewModels/StudentVM.cs with the following code:
 [!code-csharp[Main](intro/samples/cu50/ViewModels/StudentVM.cs?name=snippet)]

 The following code uses the `StudentVM` view model to create a new student: